devisle/advanced-react-cli/docs/README.md

 ## Dev Isle Community

-Are you interested in hanging out, contributing to our open-source repos and be a part of a good community?
+Are you interested in hanging out, contributing to our open source repositories and be a part of a good community?

 We would love for you to join us on our [Discord](http://discord.gg/MSTQKRE).

 ## License